 We've already touched on it: a morning routine helps you start the day feeling rested and relaxed.
 The time after getting up means stress and hectic for most people.
 You're up way too late again, and now you have to shower and jet off to work and breakfast in record time?
 There is no time for that.
 Not only the mood is then in the basement, but also the energy level.

 Habits are important.
 They give structure to your everyday life and also provide an inner security to a certain extent, because you always know what's next.
-In a Survey of the Apotheken-Umschau even 73.7 % of the respondents stated that habits were very important for them.
-Take advantage of this and create routines that help you start the day better.
-Because that's what a morning routine is: you've put it together yourself and adapted it exactly to your needs.
+In a Survey of the Apotheken-Umschau, as many as 73.7 % of those surveyed said that habits were very important to them.
+Take advantage of this and create routines that help you get a better start to the day.
+Because that's what a morning routine is all about: you've put it together yourself and tailored it exactly to your Needs adjusted.

 The routine not only helps you to start the day motivated and in a good mood, it also makes you more productive.
 Your performance increases and you can use your time effectively.
 You're less inclined to put off unpleasant tasks and more likely to tackle them with drive and get them done.
 According to the social psychologist Ron Friedmann we only have about 3 hours in the day where we can really focus.
 With the help of your morning routine, you can take full advantage of this high-energy time.